 What Exactly is Router WiFi 7?

-At its core, router WiFi 7 represents the cutting edge of wireless technology, designed from the ground up to deliver “Extremely High Throughput” (EHT).
-This isn’t just marketing jargon; it signifies a standard built for the most data-intensive applications imaginable.
+At its core, router WiFi 7 represents the modern of wireless technology, designed from the ground up to deliver “Extremely High Throughput” (EHT).
+This signifies a standard built for the most data-intensive applications imaginable.
 Unlike previous generations that often prioritized efficiency for a growing number of devices, WiFi 7 aims for raw speed and massive capacity, ensuring every device gets the bandwidth it craves.
 It smartly operates across all three available frequency bands—2.4 GHz, 5 GHz, and the newly expanded 6 GHz band—to fully leverage every bit of spectrum.
+For home buying guides on this site.

 The Game-Changing Technologies Behind WiFi 7